programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 [^15]: Mitchell, Melanie (2011), Complexity: A Guided Tour.
 Oxford: Oxford University Press.

 [^16]: Graham, Shawn.
 An Enchantment of Digital Archaeology: Raising the Dead with Agent-Based Models, Archaeogaming and Artificial Intelligence.
-Digital Archaeology: Documenting the Anthropocene 1. online: Berghahn Books, 2020.
-[DOI](https://doi.org/10.1515/9781789207873).
+Digital Archaeology: Documenting the Anthropocene 1. online: Berghahn Books, 2020. [https://doi.org/10.1515/9781789207873](https://doi.org/10.1515/9781789207873).

 [^17]: Brughmans, Tom, and Andrew Wilson, eds.
 Simulating Roman Economies: Theories, Methods, and Computational Models.
-Oxford: Oxford University Press, 2022.
-[DOI](https://doi.org/10.1093/oso/9780192857828.001.0001).
+Oxford: Oxford University Press, 2022. [https://doi.org/10.1093/oso/9780192857828.001.0001](https://doi.org/10.1093/oso/9780192857828.001.0001).

 [^18]: Wachter, Laslett and Hammel 1978, p. xix

 [^19]: Comer, Kenneth W. “Who Goes First?
 An Examination of the Impact of Activation on Outcome Behavior in AgentBased Models.”
 George Mason University, 2014. [http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf](http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf).

+[^20]: Unlike `mesa.model` or `mesa.agent`, `mesa.time` has multiple classes (e.g. `RandomActivation`, `StagedActivation` etc).
+To ensure context, time is used in the import as evidenced below with `mesa.time.RandomActivation`.
+You can see the different time classes at [mesa.time](https://github.com/projectmesa/mesa/blob/main/mesa/time.py).

+[^21]: However there are more types of space to include `HexGrid`, `NetworkGrid`, and the previously mentioned `ContinuousSpace`.
+Similar to `mesa.time` context is retained with `mesa.space.[enter class]`.
+You can see the different classes at [`mesa.space`](https://github.com/projectmesa/mesa/blob/main/mesa/space.py).

-[^20]: Grimm, Volker and Railsback, Steven F. and Vincenot, Christian E. and Berger, Uta and Gallagher, Cara and DeAngelis, Donald L. and Edmonds, Bruce and Ge, Jiaqi and Giske, Jarl and Groeneveld, Jürgen and Johnston, Alice S.A. and Milles, Alexander and Nabe-Nielsen, Jacob and Polhill, J. Gareth and Radchuk, Viktoriia and Rohwäder, Marie-Sophie and Stillman, Richard A. and Thiele, Jan C. and Ayllon, Daniel (2020).
+[^22]: Grimm, Volker and Railsback, Steven F. and Vincenot, Christian E. and Berger, Uta and Gallagher, Cara and DeAngelis, Donald L. and Edmonds, Bruce and Ge, Jiaqi and Giske, Jarl and Groeneveld, Jürgen and Johnston, Alice S.A. and Milles, Alexander and Nabe-Nielsen, Jacob and Polhill, J. Gareth and Radchuk, Viktoriia and Rohwäder, Marie-Sophie and Stillman, Richard A. and Thiele, Jan C. and Ayllon, Daniel (2020).
 The ODD Protocol for Describing Agent-Based and Other Simulation Models:  A Second Update to Improve Clarity, Replication, and StructuralRealism’ Journal of Artificial Societies and Social Simulation 23 (2) 7. [https://doi:10.18564/jasss.4259](https://doi:10.18564/jasss.4259).